staehle/phuntainer/README.md

 #### Environment Variables

 `PUID`: Set this variable to the host Unix user ID.
-This will be used for file permissions.
+This will be set as the user ID for the `ph` user, which runs PHD and used for SSH, as well as file permissions on the host.

 `GUID`: If your group ID is different, set this variable.
 Otherwise PUID will be assumed.

-`USERNAME`: By default, the container user "phabricator" will be assigned the IDs above.
-This username will also be used as the SSH user.
-Set this to something else if you'd like.

 `DO_NOT_UPGRADE_ON_BOOT`: If set to any value, will **skip** the upgrading process for Phabricator and dependencies on container start.